GIorfindel/taxi-dermistes/README.md

 npm version 4.5.0

 ## Install
-Go to JSAU folder and run :
+Go to the root folder and run :
 ```shell
 cd taxi-dermistes-common
 npm link